JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 spoiler: GitHub Actions can do a lot, including CI.
 Let's look at how to do it right!
 ---

 GitHub Actions can do a whole lot of things - [delete branches](https://github.com/jessfraz/branch-cleanup-action), [compose tweets via pull requests](https://github.com/gr2m/twitter-together); it's kind of a general "thing do-er."
-However, when people hear about Actions, they often ask "is GitHub Actions a replacement for CI providers?"
-It's a great platform to have CI built into your workflow with minimal setup but a lot of control, so its a totally reasonable question.
+Still, the first reaction people have is that it replaces CI.
+Actions are a great platform to have CI built into your workflow with minimal setup but a lot of control, so its a totally reasonable idea, but I get to use everyone's favorite answer: **it depends**!

-I get to use everyone's favorite answer: **it depends**!
 In this post, I'll share a workflow that I've been using for my Node.js projects, as well as some extensions to it for additional functionality.
 We'll also take a look at features of popular CI tools and see how they map to GitHub Actions.

 ## Some pre-reading